Oh, hey there 2019. I’ve been looking forward to seeing you. What do you think about changing things up a bit this year?

 - Make as much in 2019 as a Freelance illustrator as I did as a blogger in 2018.
 This is probably insane, but whatever – I’m gonna try.

 - Double my online / social presence as an Illustrator (please follow me on Instagram and Tumblr – I just started, so this should be easy!
 If I hit 2oo on Instagram, I will have surpassed my goal!
-If I hit 2 on Tumblr I will hit my goal – LOL!)
+If I hit 2 on Tumblr I will hit my goal – LOL!).
+Instagram is steadily growing, but not there yet – please follow along!

 - Set up an Etsy shop for commissions.